ALM-Rangers/Guidance/src/DevOps/phase-rollout-with-rings.md

 Here are a few examples of visual dashboards we use to "spot" the anomalies, the unexpected, and the overall health of our pipelines within the ring deployment model.

 Using the [Team Project Health](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.TeamProjectHealth) and out-of-the-box extensions extension we have an overview of our pipeline builds and releases, as well as lead and cycle time trends.
-It's evident that we have 34 successful builds, 12 successful releases, and 12 releases in progress.
+It's evident that we have 33 successful builds, 1 failed build, 12 successful releases, and 12 releases in progress.

 ![High-level dashboard on VSTS](./_img/phase-rollout-with-rings/phase-rollout-with-rings-dash.png)